TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SymfonyExpressionLanguage/Index.rst

 Main API
 ========

-The TYPO3 core API provides a relatively slim API in front of symfony expression
+The TYPO3 Core API provides a relatively slim API in front of symfony expression
 language: Symfony expressions are used in different contexts (TypoScript conditions, the EXT:form framework, maybe more).